Surprise Proposal in Portugal: Step-by-Step Guide

 - Praça do Comércio: iconic and timeless, especially at golden hour.

-- Viewpoints (miradouros): skyline + emotion, ideal for a discreet photographer approach.
+- Miradouros: skyline + emotion, ideal for a discreet photographer approach.

 - Alfama streets: intimate, romantic, and naturally “quiet” in photos.